SSL / TLS

 SSL Certificate Checker

-What Is an SSL/TLS Certificate?
+What is an SSL/TLS certificate?

-SSL and TLS are security protocols used to encrypt data between a visitor’s browser and a website.
-In modern use, TLS is the newer protocol, but many people still refer to certificates as SSL certificates.
+SSL and TLS are security protocols that encrypt data between a visitor's browser and a website.
+TLS is the newer protocol, but many people still call the certificates "SSL certificates."

-Why SSL Matters for Trust, Security, and Search
+Why SSL matters for trust, security, and search

 A certificate problem can hurt trust, cause warnings, and interrupt the user experience.

-Protecting Data in Transit
+Protecting data in transit

 A valid certificate is a standard part of protecting login data, contact forms, checkout details, and other information sent between users and your website.

-Search and User Experience
+Search and user experience

 HTTPS is a known ranking signal, and certificate problems can reduce trust, disrupt conversions, and trigger prominent browser warnings that discourage visits.

-Certificate Authority
+Certificate authority

 The issuer is the certificate authority that signed the certificate and helps establish browser trust.